blitz-js/blitz/.changeset/fair-kangaroos-clean.md

 "@blitzjs/codemod": patch
 ---

-Fix for codemod that removes types from the blitz config file
+Remove TypeScript type annotations from `next.config.js` (a JavaScript file) in the `upgrade-legacy` codemod.